 So Jonathan is struggling to come to terms with his situation.
-He's conflicted, so it's down to the player how they steer his bloodlust?
+He's conflicted, so it's down to the player how he or she steers his bloodlust?

-Yes, you can decide to not kill anyone, as hard as that will be; or embrace your vampire nature and – well, not go on a rampage, as that's difficult and you need your cover of being a doctor to remain, but pretty much kill everyone.
-This isn't quite an open world – it has large hubs to explore, and there will be a lot of NPCs in each one.
+Yes.
+You can decide to not kill anyone, as hard as that will be.
+You can deciede to embrace your vampire nature and—well, not go on a rampage, as that's difficult and you need your cover of being a doctor to remain, but pretty much kill everyone.
+This isn't quite an open world—it has large hubs to explore, and there will be a lot of NPCs in each one.
 And I feel that's the best way to approach this sort of game.
-You're still free to roam, free to meet whoever you like – and to come back later on, and visit people again.
-A fully open-world game can have spaces with nothing in them – or, you see the filler space.
+You're still free to roam, free to meet whoever you like—and to come back later on and visit people again.
+A fully open-world game can have spaces with nothing in them—or you see the filler space.

-And is it just set in east London?
+And is it just set in eastern part of London?

-No, there are different districts of London in the game.
+No. There are different districts of London in the game.
 I spent time in the city, taking a lot of photographs, doing research.
 I find it very rewarding to work on a place that's real, somewhere you can go in your own life.
-We're definitely using some artistic license, but there's so much wonderful Georgian and Victorian architecture in London, and even in the poorer neighbourhoods, there are amazing buildings.
+We're definitely using some artistic license, but there's so much wonderful Georgian and Victorian architecture in London, and even in the poorer neighborhoods, there are amazing buildings.
 The glamour and the squalor, it's all in there in London.

 It feels to me like that the player's moral compass is going to be tested.
 There was the suggestion, made by Philippe, that the more you kill, the worse shape London can find itself in.
 So, by growing yourself, and expanding your vampire powers, you could actually be destroying your home, right?

-Vampyr is released in 2017.
+Vampyr will be released in 2017.
 Follow the game's development at the Dontnod website.
-VICE Gaming conducted this interview in Paris at the "Le What's Next de Focus?" preview event, with transport and accommodation covered by Focus Home Interactive.
+VICE Gaming conducted this interview in Paris at "Le What's Next de Focus?" preview event, with transport and accommodation covered by Focus Home Interactive.